Skip to content

 Transition Into Adulthood

-A person with a walking stick and guide dog, two people stood together in the middle of the picture and another person sat in a wheelchair on the right, using a laptop.
+One person stood with a walking stick and a guide dog, two people stood together in the middle of the picture and another person sat in a wheelchair on the right, using a laptop.

 Overview